 The adhesion and cohesion forces, both vary in their strengths.
-For example, if cohesion forces between the water molecules is strong than that of the adhesion forces between them, then the individual molecules will attract towards each other thus resulting to settling.
-In case, the adhesion forces of the water surfaces are strong than the that of the cohesion forces of the water molecules, then the water tends to disperse.
+For example, if cohesion forces between the water molecules are stronger than that of the adhesion forces between them, then the individual molecules will attract each other thus resulting in settling.
+In case, the adhesion forces of the water surfaces are stronger than that of the cohesion forces of the water molecules, then the water tends to disperse.

 Differences Between Adhesion and Cohesion

 |1.||Adhesion happens between two dissimilar molecules or substances.||When two similar substances or molecules face the force of attraction, this force is known as the cohesion force.|